daudulislamsumon/Vue.js_snippets_for-_vscode/README.md

 ## Usage

-You will all the directive , Events , Property and Method supports.
+You will get all the directive , Events , Property and Method supports.

 ## Contributing